kubernetes/kubernetes/docs/design/namespaces.md

 }
 ```

-At this point, the Kubernetes *namespace controller* in its sync loop will see that the namespace
+At this point, the LMKTFY *namespace controller* in its sync loop will see that the namespace
 has a deletion timestamp and that its list of finalizers is empty.
 As a result, it knows all
 content associated from that namespace has been purged.
 It performs a final DELETE action
 to remove that Namespace from the storage.